Subtitle: Progressives Blow Up the Framers’ Constitution.

 Dis-incentivized the senate to police itself for the states’ account.
 The task fell instead to scotus, which soon found the 10th Amendment tautologous, and left most questions of state-federal relations to a political process that no longer represented the states’ political interests.5

 Led to scotus’ dominance of post-civil war amendments that granted congress enormous power over the states.
 A senate of the states made these powers safe in the hands of congress.
 Post-17A, the scotus interjected itself as the arbiter of due process and equal protection rights.
-Thanks to the 17A, and subsequent scotus abuse of the 14th Amendment, taxpayers must educate illegal aliens in public schools, and illegal alien mothers may grant American citizenship to their children.
+Thanks to the 17A, and subsequent scotus abuse of the 14th Amendment, taxpayers must educate illegal aliens in public schools and illegal alien mothers may grant American citizenship to their children.

-• Aided the explosion of the democratic element, i.e. voting by women, abolition of poll taxes, lowering the voting age to eighteen, extension of voting from a single day to a couple of weeks, same day registration, motor voter, voting rights for ex-convicts, and provisional ballots, . . . all of which serve to extend the franchise to an ever-expanding portion of the public.
+• Aided the explosion of the democratic element, i.e. voting by women, abolition of poll taxes, lowering the voting age to eighteen, extension of voting from a single day to weeks, same day registration, motor voter, voting rights for ex-convicts, and provisional ballots, . . . all of which serve to extend the franchise to an ever-expanding portion of the public.
 But, to what end?
 Has the expansion of the democratic element strengthened free government?
 The pull of democracy continues; witness the National Popular Vote Movement to elect presidents.

 • Enhanced the influence of big-city political machines in congress.
 Pre-17A, the typical state legislature was mal-apportioned in favor of rural districts.
 Post-17A, organized urban constituencies gradually came to dominate state senatorial elections.
 Thanks to Progressive decisions from the early 1960s scotus, “one man, one vote” entered the national lexicon and forced revision of state constitutions nationwide.
 These opinions diminished the stabilizing influence of rural voters in state senates, and are largely responsible for the pending bankruptcy of several state employee pension plans.6